PetarSimonovic/gloworm/README.md

 Subsequent calls to `led.toggle()` should make the light go on and off.

 MicroPython uses indentation to delineate blocks of code.
-Slow Worm doesn't yet offer any formatting help here.
+SloWorm doesn't yet offer any formatting help here.

 ## Disconnecting